BrokenShards/SCVITool/readme.md

 - Maybe look into how custom characters are stored and implement some way of backing them up individually if possible.

 ## Changelog
+### Version 0.2.1
+- Now backups can be deleted with SCVITool.

 ### Version 0.2.0
 - Now backups are stored alongside SCVITool.